databrix-org/demo-databrix.org-yuqiang/README.md

 ## Step 3: Run the frontend and backend Server

 1. Open your Anaconda prompt.
 Then open the directory of Repo in your Anaconda prompt.
-Using `cd C:\user\repo`
+Using `cd C:\path\to\repo`

 2. activate the new environment named databrix.
 Run code `conda activate databrix`